microsoft/openvmm/Guide/src/reference/openvmm/management.md

 </table>
 </div>

-If a feature you is missing from this list, please check if the feature is being tracked via a Issue on the OpenVMM GitHub, and/or submit a PR adding it to this list.
+If a feature is missing from this list, please check if the feature is being tracked via a Issue on the OpenVMM GitHub, and/or submit a PR adding it to this list.